smnorris/futurefire/README.md

 # futurefire

-Generate random burned forest areas for future fire scenarios.
+ Generate annual burned forest areas as rasters of random ellipses.
+Buffer roads and overlay with burn raster to create potential salvage areas.

+# Requirements

+Python >=3.5 (tested with 3.7.2)

 # Installation